GerritCodeReview/plugins_importer/src/main/resources/Documentation/about.md

 * The parent project of the imported project must already exist in the target Gerrit server.
+* User accounts must have a username and an email set.
 * User accounts must exist in the target Gerrit server unless auth type is 'LDAP', 'HTTP\_LDAP' or 'CLIENT\_SSL\_CERT\_LDAP'.